jboone/gr-tpms/README.md

     --bursts: Output a complex<float32> file of each burst of significant energy.
     --raw: Output undecoded bits of detected packets.

+While gr-tpms is running, you should see a line printed for each TPMS transmission that gr-tpms can successfully detect, demodulate, and decode.
+There are several modulation and encoding schemes that gr-tpms can handle, but certainly many remain to be observed and reversed.
+The burst option is handy for capturing raw baseband data for packets that gr-tpms doesn't recognize.

+The output of gr-tpms is the recovered contents (bits) of the received packets.
+At the moment, you're on your own as far as figuring out which bits represent a sensor's unique identifier, tire pressure or temperature, and checksum or CRC field.
-To make use of raw burst files, to identify new packet types not currently handled by gr-tpms, see my sister project, [tpms](https://github.com/jboone/tpms), which contains some visualization and testing tools and techniques.
+As you accumulate more raw packets, you can observe statistics which indicate the nature of bits in the many different types of packets.
+For more information on how this is done, see my ToorCon talk (linked above) and check out my sister project, [tpms](https://github.com/jboone/tpms), which contains some visualization and testing tools and techniques.

 # License